flunardelli/nagiosconference/README.md

-Just an example usning ANA (Advanced Nagios Adapter) and Google Visualization API.
+Just an example using ANA (Advanced Nagios Adapter) and Google Visualization API.